Code of Ethics and Conduct.

 Passwords

-When registering with third party websites a different password must be used to that used to access Mammoth’s network.
+When registering with third party websites, please use a different password to the one you use when accessing Mammoth’s network.

 Software / Keeping devices safe

-All software on any device must be properly licensed and when operating in the Mammoth environment should only be used for legitimate business purposes.
+All software on any device must be properly licensed and should only be used for legitimate business purposes.

 You are personally responsible for the security of all equipment allocated to or used by you.
 When travelling with Mammoth equipment or information, please take all necessary care to prevent loss or theft.